Tania Lacy: Ballet and choreography

 It was in Toowoomba that Lacy attended her first ballet class and very early on exhibited some degree of talent.
 It wasn't until the family had settled in Melbourne's outer eastern suburbs in the late 70's that Lacy was able to attend ballet classes again.
 She pursued the art vigorously and at the age of 12 was accepted into the Victorian College of the Arts School of Dance.
 Lacy decided not to attend instead opting to complete her education at a normal high school whilst pursuing her dance training after school hours.
 She completed her HSC in 1983 and was again accepted into the VCA for a full-time tertiary education.
 During her second year Lacy suffered a serious blow to her career plans when she sustained a severe knee injury in a dancing accident.
 After one year of rehabilitation Lacy found that her ballet career was effectively over.

 Lacy then set out on a career as a choreographer.
-She choreographed many fashion parades in and around Melbourne and many of today's top Australian designers such as Bettina Liano, Peter Alexander and Allanah Hill had Lacy choreograph their parades.
+She choreographed many fashion parades in and around Melbourne and many of today's top Australian designers such as Bettina Liano, Peter Alexander and Alannah Hill had Lacy choreograph their parades.

-It was during a taping for the Australian Broadcasting Corporation that Lacy was spotted and asked to choreograph and appear in Kylie Minogue's first clip Locomotion in 1987.
+It was during a taping for the Australian Broadcasting Corporation that Lacy was spotted and asked to choreograph and appear in Kylie Minogue's first clip The Loco-Motion in 1987.

 Television

 Later that same year while dancing on Countdown, Lacy was spotted by Molly Meldrum who asked Lacy to open the show - her performance led to a job on a new show, The Factory on which she appeared weekly as roving reporter.
 Under the guidance of producers Neill Wilson and James Lipscombe, Lacy began to develop her own characters and sketches.

 In 1989 the ABC axed The Factory.
-At the same time the series Countdown was reworked as Countdown Revolution which was produced by Molly Meldrum.
-In 1990 Lacy was made a host of the show with comedian Mark Little.
-Later that year Mark and Tania were fired from the show when they staged a mock strike.
+At the same time, the series Countdown was reworked as Countdown Revolution which was produced by Molly Meldrum.
+In 1990, Lacy was made a host of the show alongside comedian Mark Little.
+Later that year, Mark and Tania were fired from the show, when, unimpressed with lip-synching performers on the show, they staged a mock strike, which backfired.

 Lacy went on to make appearances on Steve Vizard's Tonight Live but eventually found a home at Channel 9 where she initially starred on a show called Saturday at Ricks.
 When that show ended Lacy made many humorous appearance on shows like Midday.

-In 2006 and 2007, Lacy starred in the internet/mobile web series called "Girl Friday" where she plays Miss Mann.
+In 2006 and 2007, Lacy starred in the internet/mobile web series called Girl Friday where she plays Miss Mann.

 From 29 to 31 October 2007, Lacy appeared as a sexy Barrister Catherine Michael on Neighbours.

+Several of Lacy's characters, such as ‘Carlos the Latin Lover’ and ‘Annette the Librarian’ are part of Australian entertainment culture.